Video games in the United Kingdom: Early arcade video games (1970s–1980s)

-Up until the 1970s, British amusement arcades typically had mechanical arcade games, electro-mechanical games and pinball machines.
-Arcade video games arrived with the 1973 release of Pong by Atari, Inc., which was actually pre-dated by six months by a clone called Ping Pong by Alca Electronics of Manchester, a company that would make unlicensed copies of many games over the next decade.
-Pong and other similar sports video game clones became popular in British arcades up until their popularity declined a year later in 1974, after which video games were dismissed as a fad.
-Atari's Breakout (1976) later drew a significant following, but enthusiasm for the game had also waned shortly after.
+Up until the 1970s, British amusement arcades typically had mechanical arcade games, electro-mechanical games, and pinball machines.
+Arcade video games arrived with the 1973 release of Pong by Atari, Inc., although it was preceded by six months by a clone called Ping Pong by Alca Electronics of Manchester, a company that would make unlicensed copies of many games over the next decade.
+Pong and other similar sports video game clones became popular in British arcades for about a year, then were dismissed as a fad.
+Atari's Breakout (1976) drew a short-lived following.

-A major breakthrough for video games came with the 1978 release of Taito's shoot 'em up game Space Invaders, which began the golden age of arcade video games.
-In order to keep up with high demand for Space Invaders, Taito licensed distribution rights to Midway Manufacturing.
-By 1979, Space Invaders had sold 85,000 arcade cabinets in the United Kingdom, installed across locations such as arcades, pubs and public buildings.
+In 1978, Taito's shoot 'em up game Space Invaders launched the golden age of arcade video games.
+To keep up with demand for the game, Taito licensed distribution rights to Midway Manufacturing.
+By 1979, Space Invaders had sold 85,000 arcade cabinets in the United Kingdom, installed across locations such as arcades, pubs, and public buildings.

 Space Invaders was the first video game to attract political controversy when a 1981 Private Member's Bill known as the "Control of Space Invaders (and other Electronic Games) Bill", drafted by British Labour Member of Parliament (MP) George Foulkes, attempted to allow local councils to restrict the game and those like it by licensing for its "addictive properties" and for causing "deviancy".
 Conservative MP Michael Brown defended the game as "innocent and harmless pleasure", which he himself had enjoyed that day, and criticized the bill as an example of "Socialist beliefs in restriction and control".
 A motion to bring the bill before Parliament was defeated by 114 votes to 94 votes; the bill itself was never considered by Parliament.

 Space Invaders was followed by other hit arcade video games, including Namco's shoot 'em up Galaxian (1979) and maze game Pac-Man (1980), the scrolling shooters Scramble by Konami and Defender by Williams Electronics, Nintendo's platform game Donkey Kong (1981), and Namco's racing game Pole Position (1982) distributed by Atari.
 One of the earliest video game magazines, Computer and Video Games, began publication in the United Kingdom in 1981.